Skip to main content

 In the previous API response, beyond the values <Xxx> and <Y>, we also see <Jjj> and <K> as outputs.
 As we discussed in the previous task, these are Alice's change.
 If a transaction has change outputs and no change address was specified in the API request, the wallet application automatically selects the first available address.
 This is what happened in this task.
 In the next task, we will provide the change address in the request body of the transaction.

-Task 4: Alice sends transfer in the advanced way selecting the inputs with UTXOs filters
+Task 4: Alice sends transfer in the custom way selecting the inputs with UTXOs filters

-As already discussed, in this task, we will also send an advanced transfer selecting the inputs.
+As already discussed, in this task, we will also send a custom transfer selecting the inputs.
 However, in the previous task, we provided a set of UTXOs as inputs.
 This time, we will create a query with conditions to filter a set of UTXOs.
 Then, the wallet application will automatically pick a subset from the resultant set of UTXOs.

 Alice wants to send two transfers into a single blockchain transaction.
 She wants to transfer X amount of a custom fungible token B to Bob and Y number of an NFT C to Charlie.
 Also, she wants to fulfill these two quantities of tokens only spending UTXOs available at her address <alice_address_m>.
 And finally, she wants to receive her change at address <alice_address_o>.
 Use Alice's wallet to perform the following: